echo-five/api-public-php/README.md

 Each request is made using the PHP cURL extension.
 This method allows to get the result of the function `curl_getinfo()`.
-See the offical [PHP.net](https://www.php.net/manual/en/function.curl-getinfo.php) website for documentation.
+See the official [PHP.net](https://www.php.net/manual/en/function.curl-getinfo.php) website for documentation.

 > getRequestInfo()